Last updated on October 11th, 2022 at 03:00 am

 The time needed for Fish lice eggs to hatch will differ, depending upon the types and temperature level.
 The eggs of fish lice hatch in 10 days at 35°C, however, they need 61 days at 15°C.

 At 23°C the eggs of closely associated types, A. foliaceus, hatch in 17 days, whereas at 20°C, they hatch in 30 days.
 Eggs are capable of overwintering (making it through winter) up until the next spring if laid in the fall.

-In many types, the very first phase larvae (called the “metanauplius”) (Figure 2) need to discover a parasitic host within 2– 3 days of hatching or they will pass away.
-When connected to the fish host, juveniles go through a series of molts (11 molts or 12 “phases” in A. foliaceus) up until they reach sexual maturity, approximately 30– 40 days after hatching.
+In many types, the very first phase larvae (called the “metanauplius”) (Figure 2) need to discover a parasitic host within 2 to 3 days of hatching or they will pass away.
+When connected to the fish host, juveniles go through a series of molts (11 molts or 12 “phases” in A. foliaceus) up until they reach sexual maturity, approximately 30 to 40 days after hatching.
 Juveniles can overwinter within the fish’s mucous.

 Diseases caused by fish lice in fishes